qlem/drop-app/README.md

 **Development**
 - use only Kotlin
-- whenever there are server side changes on the schemas be sure to run `./dl_schema.fish -e <api endpoint>` and recompile
+- whenever there are server side changes on the schemas be sure to run `./dl_schema.fish -e <api endpoint>` and rebuild (Android Studio -> Build -> Rebuild Project)